About Markfield Beam Engine and Museum

-The Markfield Beam Engine & Museum is managed by a Charitable Trust Company Limited by Guarantee, which was Incorporated in 1984.
+The Markfield Beam Engine & Museum is managed by a Charitable Incorporated Organisation (CIO).
 The Museum is run by a Board of Trustees, with a team of volunteers (including the Board members) – there are no paid staff.
 Our Vision and Strategic Aim: “To develop, complete the restoration and promote, the original Markfield Sewage Treatment Works site, its beam engine and premises and displays, as a unique part of Tottenham and wider engineering and public health heritage.”
 Our Values: • Engineering: – engendering the excitement and importance of conserving and preserving a unique working steam engine and sewage treatment works for all. • Educating: - encouraging local pride and wider community enjoyment and interest and understanding in an openly available heritage facility. • Engaging: - enveloping the enthusiastic involvement of volunteers in a friendly team able to provide informed and sustainable operation and development of the beam engine and museum.
 The Trust recognises that its audience appeal is local, and potentially London and nation-wide.
 Over the last 5 years, the Trust has explored how the development and sustainability of the Museum might be achieved.
 We are developing a long-term business plan to move us from our current more limited circumstances so that we can fully present a unique example of our engineering and public health heritage for all to enjoy.

 What can Markfield Beam Engine and Museum offer you?